MalMWare/Pokemon-Battle-Simulator-Game/README.md

 # Pokemon-Battle-Simulator-Game

-In this project I will be replicating a wild Pokemon battle.
+In this project I will be creating a game that is replicating a wild Pokemon battle.

 I will be adding the main three types: Fire, Water, and Grass.
-There will be an options to run away, attack, or defend.
+There will be an options to run away or attack.
+Along with that, the attacks are specific to each pokemon and to which type of pokemon it is.
+In my code you will see I have added hp, type damage, a speed function, and the ability for shiny pokemon to appear as well.

-For this project I will be using the front-end coding languages HTML, CSS, and Javascript.
+In this project I will be using the front-end coding languages HTML, CSS, and Javascript.

 ## Credits for Images
 *None of the images used in this project are owned by me.
 These are all representations of Pokemon from Nintendo*